msunji/fsopen-2022/part3/phonebook-backend/README.md

 ## Exercise 3.10

 - [x] Deploy the backend to the internet.
-Test the deployed backenf with a browser and Postman.
+Test the deployed backend with a browser and Postman.
 Create a README.md at the root of your repo and add a link to the online application.

 ## Exercise 3.11

-- [ ] Generate a production build of the frontend part of the project.
+- [x] Generate a production build of the frontend part of the project.

+To deploy this project, you'll want to:

+- create a `Procfile` in the backend root
+- run `heroku create` in the backend
+  - make sure that your repo's remotes make sense with `git remote -v`.
+Note that when you run `heroku create` it should automatically set the Heroku Git repo as a remote for your local repository.
+- To deploy it, use `git push heroku [main/master]`.
+I haven't renamed my master branch to main yet, so `git push heroku master` worked for me.